The Infant Research Lab at Brown University

-Have you ever wondered how babies learn to talk
+Have you ever wondered how babies learn to talk?

-But most importantly, before they learn to tie their own shoes, our children become experts
+But most importantly, before they learn to tie their own shoes, children become experts at a system that linguists still haven't cracked, the human language!

 Our research relies on the generous participation of everyday parents who take time out of their lives to visit our lab with their infants and toddlers.
 Most of our studies involve one short visit (less than 30 minutes) to our lab, in which we measure your child's interest in sounds and words that are played through a speaker.